Skip to content

 Dehydrating

-Again, if you wanted to get started with something a bit less expensive, this Nesco option may be for you.
+Again, if you want to get started with something a bit less expensive, this Nesco option may be for you.

 Dehydrating things is really cool because the process shrinks the product down significantly, and when done properly allows for pantry storage in airtight containers.